 Sometimes, a good company might experience some hiccups in their yearly performance due to reasons like

-a. bad year from a trend that affect the whole market or to that particular industry
+a. bad year from a trend that affects the whole market or to that particular industry

 b. depreciation cost from a new capacity investment.